 Moore said she draws on the work of Johan Galtung, who is the founder of the field of peace studies.
 Galtung distinguished between direct violence, structural violence, and cultural violence.
 Using this typology, Moore said that religion “serves as a source of cultural violence and cultural peace.”
 In Galtung’s conception, much of the violence we engage in (esp. structural and cultural violence) is unconscious; but Galtung is optimistic, and he believes that we can bring this to consciousness and so reduce our violence.

-Thus, religious literacy can lead to horrors like Christian anti-semitism; the equation of Islam with violence; and a blanket portrayal of religion as oppressive.
+Thus, religious illiteracy can lead to horrors like Christian anti-semitism; the equation of Islam with violence; and a blanket portrayal of religion as oppressive.
 All these are negative consequences of religious illiteracy, from which can arise unconscious violence.
 Religious literacy — knowledge and awareness — can reduce such violence.

 In his response, Chuck Foster of Emory University praised Moore’s work, but brought up the fact that she does not provide much help to those of us who teach religion within a faith tradition.
 Foster posed the question: how do our contexts might inform how we do religious education?
 Some of us are engaged in religious education that emphasizes “the continuity and transmission of a tradition.”
 Some of us are doing religious education “where the emphasis is on the encounter between two or more religions.”
 And some of us in the REA are doing religious education in the public schools or other public settings.
 “So,” Foster asked, “how are we to talk about RE?”
 He suggested that Moore write another book that would outline how to teach religious literacy within a religious community.